parsica-php/parsica/docs/naming_conventions.md

 ## String and Character

 PHP doesn't have a separate type for strings and characters, as opposed to some languages where string is defined as a list of characters.
-Still, as a convention in this library and it's documentation, we generally use `'a'`, `'1'` (single quoted) to indicate a single character, and `"a"`, `"abc123"` (double quoted) to indicate a string.
+Still, as a convention in Parsica and its documentation, we generally use `'a'`, `'1'` (single quoted) to indicate a single character, and `"a"`, `"abc123"` (double quoted) to indicate a string.

 We also use single quotes to indicate constant strings or symbols, such as `'STATUS_SUCCESS'`;